Hecker-01/xLifeSteal-Wiki/plugin-usage/resource-pack/customising.md

 ---
-description: Informatie over het gebruik van een aangepast resourcepakket
+description: Info about using a custom resource pack
 ---

-# 🎨 Resourcepakketten aanpassen
+# 🎨 Editing resource packs